-Nonviolence Training: Nonviolent Direct Action Preparation Agenda in 6 to 7 hours: When organizing for direct actions, you need a strong Preparation Agenda.
+Nonviolence Training: Nonviolent Direct Action Preparation Agenda in 4-5 hours: When organizing for direct actions, you need a strong Preparation Agenda.
 WRL offers an annotated agenda for trainers to prepare people who are considering engaging in nonviolent direct action and for people who want to participate in nonviolent actions but not risk arrest.
-Download Preparation Agenda here.

-Learning from the Nashville Campaign Workshop Agenda: This two hour workshop shows the power of nonviolence training, how strategic planning was used in the struggle against racial segregation and how it can be used today.
+Learning from the Nashville Campaign Workshop Agenda: This 2 hour workshop shows the power of nonviolence training, how strategic planning was used in the struggle against racial segregation and how it can be used today.
 Using the film “Nashville: We Were Warriors” from the series “A Force More Powerful”, followed by exercises, participants explore how to develop strategic nonviolent campaigns.
-Download Nashville Campaign Workshop Agenda here.

 Exercises that help us learn from the history of strategic nonviolent action + begin to practice nonviolent action:

 - 10/10 Strategies | To learn about the rich history of nonviolent campaigns, gain a better understanding of campaigns, tactics and movements: 30 mins minimum

 - Letter from a Birmingham Jail | To explore different elements of a campaign strategy and help a group reflect on the power of nonviolent direct action: 20-30 minutes

 - Parallel lines/Hassle Lines | Practice dealing with a hassle or conflict using nonviolence